-Almost every second German complains about sleep problems.
-No wonder that hardly anyone hardly anyone gets through the day without phases of tiredness.
-The famous springtime fatigue often slows us down unintentionally, especially at work and in everyday family life.
-So what can we do to stay focused and productive?
-Here you can find out how to be more alert during the day and which quick tips can help you to overcome tiredness during the day.
+Almost every second German complains of sleeping problems.
+No wonder that hardly anyone gets through the day without phases of tiredness.
+The well-known spring tiredness often unintentionally slows us down, especially in professional life and everyday family life.
+So what can we do to stay focused and efficient?
+Here's how to get more alert during the day and some quick tips that can help you overcome daytime sleepiness.

 Table of Contents